IT Billing for FinOps explained

-This is where IT billing becomes the missing link between cloud telemetry and financial accountability
+This is where IT billing becomes essential.

-What FinOps needs from IT billing
+Why FinOps needs IT billing to drive accountability

 -